 Whether you're reading this because you have tinnitus or because you know someone with it, there are things you can do to help.

-Certain tinnitus treatments have been known to reduce the intensity of the perceived tinnitus.
+Certain tinnitus treatments have been known to reduce the impact of tinnitus.

 Stress and anxiety are associated with worsening tinnitus.